The following IP practice note provides comprehensive and up to date legal information covering:

 Unlike many other countries, the UK has no unfair competition law.
-Brand owners seeking to prevent competitors from marketing ‘copycat’ products or using misleading advertising have to rely on a combination of different intellectual property rights.
+Brand owners seeking to prevent competitors from marketing ‘copycat’ products or using misleading advertising have to rely on a combination of different IP rights.
 These rights include the common law right to prevent passing off.

 A claim in passing off is based on the premise that no one has the right to represent their goods or services as being those of somebody else.
 A common scenario is where the defendant has copied the claimant’s packaging, get up or brand in order to misrepresent the source of its goods or services.
 The key elements necessary to establish passing off are set out below, as well as an overview of defences, remedies and practical points to consider.

-For a more detailed analysis of passing off, see Practice Notes: Elements of passing off—goodwill, Elements of passing off—misrepresentation and Elements of passing off—damage.
+For a more detailed analysis of the elements which make up passing off, see Practice Note: Passing off—goodwill, misrepresentation and damage.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Existing user?
 Sign-in

 Contract variationThis Practice Note summarises the law, guidance and practice relating to the variation of contracts and deeds.
 It explains how a contract or deed can be varied in writing, orally or by conduct, and also considers unilateral variation, waiver and sustained minor breach.
 It sets out